mystlive/moildev/README.md

 <img src="image.jpg" width="600">

-##### 3.1 Initial configuration
+##### 3.1 Create Object

-This is the initial configuration that you need provide the parameter.
-The camera parameter is the result from calibration camera by MOIL laboratory.  before the successive functions can work correctly, configuration is necessary in the beginning of program.
+To create the object from Moildev, you have to provide the parameter.
+The camera parameter is the result from calibration camera by MOIL laboratory that will store on **.json** file.

 ```
 moildev = Moildev("Camera_Parameter_Path")